The Animation Storytellers of Gaza

 Hello everyone!

-Recently I was interviewed by industry leaders Brent George and David Hubert on the Agora Community Site.
+Recently I was interviewed by industry leaders Brent George (former animation director at WB Games) and David Hubert (former animation supervisor at Dreamworks) on the Agora Community Site.
 We covered a lot of interesting topics about the technique, and conversations about the animation and film industry.
 (Thank you Brent and David for inviting me to share this conversation with you! )

 The interview can be watched here.